|Previous College:||Syracuse '64|

 Joel Scrogin joined the Yale Men’s Heavyweight Crew program in the fall of 2010.
 Scrogin is a 1999 graduate of Brown University and served as an assistant coach for the Bears from 2004 until 2007.
-Scrogin currently works with the Yale Class of 2015 as the freshman coach.
-He also works with Sam Baum to support the effort to bring the world's best student oarsmen to Yale.
+Scrogin acts as an assistant coach for the Elis, working alongside Gladstone.

 As an undergraduate at Brown, Scrogin’s freshman crew won Eastern Sprints and finished second at IRA’s and first at the Eastern Sprints.
 He was a member Brown's current Head Coach Paul Cooke’s first freshman class.
 As an upperclassman Scrogin rowed in the varsity and would go on to represent the U.S. at the Nations Cup (now recognized as the World U23 Championships) in the quad.

 After graduating from Brown with a B.A. in History, Scrogin briefly held a position as an investment banker with Thomas Weisel Partners in Boston.
 Scrogin was also a founding member of an online travel company, Weekends.com, before returning to his alma mater to coach at St. John’s High School in Shrewsbury, Mass.